Relocating after divorce – can I take my child with me?

 However, the move would disrupt the care arrangements for the child and the court was asked to make a decision about which parent the child should primarily live with, and whether or not the child could change schools.

 The mother was moving to be with her new partner, with whom she was expecting a baby.
-The court decided it was not “insurmountable” for the father to visit the child, and they were allowed to move and the child changed schools.
+The court decided it was not “insurmountable” for the father to spend time with the child in the different suburb, and the mother was permitted to move the child’s home and the child changed schools.

 -